 For my second simple SEO tips post, I thought I would look at backlinks and how to get them.
-People who are just starting out in SEO (search engine optimization) will read over and over again about the importance of get backlinks for you business website promotion, usually in relation to improving a website’s ranking in Google search engine results and raising levels of internet traffic.
-In this post I will, therefore, answer the question: what are backlinks; plus I will explain why backlinks are important; and finally, I will show you how to get backlinks.
+People who are just starting out in SEO (search engine optimization) will read over and over again about the importance of getting back-links for your business website promotion, usually in relation to improving a website’s ranking in Google search engine results and raising levels of internet traffic.
+In this post I will, therefore, answer the question: what are back-links; plus I will explain why back-links are important; and finally, I will show you how to get backlinks.

 What are backlinks?

-Backlinks are simply any link (also known as a hyperlink) which takes someone clicking on it to your website or post from another place on the net.
+Backlinks are simply any link (also known as a hyperlink) that takes someone clicking on it to your website or post from another place on the net.
 The terminology can seem a little confusing at first, but they are called “backlinks” simply because they are “links” that take people “back” to your website.
 It’s as simple as that!

 Why are backlinks important?

 Importance of backlinks

 There are complications, however.
-Firstly, it is not just the number of backlinks that matter, but also the quality of them.
-Google assesses the quality, mainly by how highly it perceives the website that your backlinks are posted on.
-Sometimes, if Google has a low opinion of the website that your backlinks are appearing on, the backlinks will be classified as “no follow”.
-“No follow” means that the backlinks will effectively be discounted when Google makes its calculations, effectively rendering them useless.
-Even when the backlinks are taken into account, they are not all treated equally.
-Google will value backlinks posted on certain websites far more than others, according to highly Google rates the website in question.
+Firstly, it is not just the number of links that matter, but also the quality of them.
+Google assesses the quality, mainly by how highly it perceives the website that your links are posted on.
+Sometimes, if Google has a low opinion of the website that your links are appearing on, the back-links will be classified as “no follow”.
+“No follow” means that the back-links will effectively be discounted when Google makes its calculations, effectively rendering them useless.
+Even when the links are taken into account, they are not all treated equally.
+Google will value back-links posted on certain websites far more than others, according to highly Google rates the website in question.

 How to get backlinks

-There are a number of ways to get backlinks, here are my simple SEO tips.
+There are a number of ways to get, here are my simple SEO tips.
 So you will find your question How To Get Backlinks from here.